 It is possible to choose the parameter sets of LWE/RLWE/MLWE based public key encryption schemes such that the decryption of the ciphertext never fails if the recipient knows the private key.
 Although this property is desirable, there are practical reasons why a non-zero (but very small) \emph{decryption failure rate} (DFR) is permitted by several algorithms (e.g., $2^{-174}$ for Kyber).
 It significantly reduces key sizes, the size of the ciphertext (for the same message length) and the complexity of the encryption and decryption algorithms.
-A low decryption failure rate is not only essential since retransmissions cost data rate as they also provide information for an attacker that tries to break the cryptosystem \cite{fluhrer2016cryptanalysis}.
+A low decryption failure rate is not only essential since retransmissions cost data rate but they also provide information for an attacker that tries to break the cryptosystem \cite{fluhrer2016cryptanalysis}.
 A possible measure to decrease the DFR is to use suitable \emph{error-correcting codes} (ECC).
 For an analysis on the impact of ECCs in NewHope Simple \cite{alkim2016newhope} see \cite{fritzmann2018analysis}.
 In their work the effect of using a BCH code, an LDPC code and their concatenation is analyzed.